On equivariant asymptotic dimension: Genuine group actions -- the vanishing theorem and extending coverings from the boundary

 \subsection{Definition}

-Let us start with fixing some notation.
-The metric neighbourhood of $A$ of radius $r$ will be denoted by $B(A,r) = \bigcup_{x\in A}B(x,r)$.
-When a group $G$ acts on a topological space $X$ (on a set $Y$), we will shortly say that $X$ ($Y$) is a $G$-space (a $G$-set). $G \backslash X$ will denote the quotient.
-Sometimes we will write ``for all $\alpha<\infty$...'' to denote ``for all ${\alpha\in(0,\infty)}$...'' in order to clarify that the following condition is trivial for ``small'' $\alpha$ and interesting for ``big'' ones.
+Let us start by fixing some notation.
+The metric neighbourhood of a subset $A$ of radius $r$ will be denoted by $B(A,r) = \bigcup_{x\in A}B(x,r)$ and $\oB(x,r)$ will denote a closed ball.
+When a group $G$ acts on a topological space $X$ (on a set $Y$), we will shortly say that $X$ ($Y$) is a $G$-space (a $G$-set).
+Sometimes we will write ``for all $\alpha<\infty$...'' to denote ``for all ${\alpha\in(0,\infty)}$...'' in order to clarify that the following condition is trivial for ``small'' $\alpha$ and interesting for ``large'' ones.

-Unless stated otherwise, we will assume that $G$ is a finitely generated group with a fixed word-length metric $d_G$, and $\bX$ will denote a compact $G$-space.
+Unless stated otherwise, we will assume that $G$ is a finitely generated group with a fixed word-length metric, and $\bX$ will denote a compact $G$-space.

-\begin{defi} A family $\mathcal F$ of subgroups of a group $G$ is a set of subgroups of $H$ closed under conjugation and taking subgroups.
+\begin{defi} A \emph{family $\mathcal F$ of subgroups} of a group $G$ is a set of subgroups closed under conjugation and taking subgroups.

-A family $\cF$ is virtually closed if for every $H\in\cF$ and $H\leq H'\leq G$ such that $|H \backslash H'|<\infty$, also $H'\in \cF$. \end{defi}
+A family $\cF$ is \emph{virtually closed} if for every $H\in\cF$ and $H\leq H'\leq G$ such that $[H':H]<\infty$, also $H'\in \cF$. \end{defi}

-Our considerations are general enough to hold for any family $\cF$ or at least for a virtually closed family.
+Our considerations are general enough to hold for any family $\cF$ { as in Definition \ref{defi:family}}.
 However, in the context of the Farrell--Jones conjecture it is the (virtually closed) family of virtually cyclic subgroups, denoted $\vcyc$, that appears most naturally \cites{flowForCAT0,coversForHyperbolic,Borel,FarrellJonesForHyperbolic}.